Guidance for Letters of Recommendation

 Truman applicants are required to provide three letters of recommendation in addition to the Institutional Nomination letter.
 Each of the letters should address one of our selection criteria, but it is acceptable for a letter to discuss more than one criteria.

 - Leadership Abilities and Potential: This letter should confirm the experience described in Question 7 (specific example of your leadership).
-The letter writer need not have witnessed the example first hand, but he or she should be able to discuss the example and how it fits within the context of the student's leadership.
+The letter writer need not have witnessed the example first hand, but they should be able to discuss the example and how it fits within the context of the student's leadership.

 - Commitment to a Career in Public Service: This letter should confirm the experience described in Question 8 (recent, satisfying public service activity).
-The letter writer need not have witnessed the activity first hand, but he or she should be able to discuss the example and how it fits within the context the student's commitment to a career in public service.
+The letter writer need not have witnessed the activity first hand, but they should be able to discuss the example and how it fits within the context the student's commitment to a career in public service.

 - Intellect and Prospects for Continuing Academic Success: This letter should discuss the student's overall academic background in context of the student's future plans for career and graduate school (Questions 11 to 13).
 It is recommended, though not required, that the writer have taught the student at some point.